Spring 2020 Update

 interviewed by Dr. Mack (mp3)

-In 2007, at the request of the John E. Mack Institute, filmmaker Randall Nickerson and Dominique Callimanopulos began production of an edited video program that (as originally conceived) would present the entirety of John Mack’s interviews with the schoolchildren and faculty, digitally remastered from the original Betacam footage that was shot between November 28 and December 6, 1994.
+In 2007, at the request of the John E. Mack Institute, filmmaker Randall Nickerson began production of an edited video program that (as originally conceived) would present the entirety of John Mack’s interviews with the schoolchildren and faculty, digitally remastered from the original Betacam footage that was shot between November 28 and December 6, 1994.

 The film became a consuming passion of Nickerson’s, and he set about broadening the scope far beyond expectations.